What is a Mortgage Loan Officer?

-What is a loan officer?
+What does it mean to be a mortgage loan officer?

-Mortgage loan officers are trained on how to analyze your income, down payment and credit history to choose the right loan program.
+Mortgage loan officers are trained on how to analyze your income, down payment funds and credit history to choose the right loan program.
 Many also develop a basic understanding of how financial markets work, so they can lock in your mortgage rate at the right time to protect you from the economy’s ups and downs.

 What does a loan officer do?